A STEP BY STEP GUIDE FOR A SMALL BUSINESS To Calculate Assets

 You can view the financial health of a business by using a basic accounting formula.
 It can also help you to counter-check your total assets figure.

-The basic accounting equation (also known as balance sheet equation) is:
+The basic accounting equation (also known as the balance sheet equation) is:

 Total liabilities + Equity = Total Assets